NinoMarinkovic/tictactoe-minimax/README.md

 A browser-based Tic Tac Toe game with an unbeatable AI powered by the Minimax algorithm.
-Built with  HTML, CSS, and JavaScript as a school project at HTL Reutte.
+Built with  HTML, CSS, and JavaScript as a school project

 Features